 Buck Rogers and Wilma Deering arrive at Theta Station to have Twiki serviced, but soon a freighter crashes with the space station.
-The freighter's crew are found in a state somewhere between life and...
+The freighter crew are found in a state between life and death, and ...

 A year after Liberation Day, courtesy of the red-dust bacteria, the humanoid, lizard-like aliens develop a resistance to the micro-organism and try to regain control of the Earth--only now some humans are knowingly working with them.

 Television series about a wealthy mystery man who runs a detective agency via a speakerphone and his personal assistant, John Bosley.
 His detectives are three beautiful women, who end up in...
 See full summary »

 In 1987, NASA astronaut William "Buck" Rogers is caught in a freak accident in deep space, causing his space shuttle Ranger 3 to be blown into an orbit that returns him to Earth - over 500 years later.
 The combination of gases that freezes him comes close to the formula commonly used in the 25th century for preservation, and his rescuers are able to revive him.
 In 2491, when Buck awakens from the freezing, Earth is recovering from a nuclear war and is coming under hostile attack by the Draconian Empire.
 In the second season, Buck has been assigned aboard the Searcher, a starship exploring the unknown reaches of space while searching for former Earth colonies that are scattered across the galaxy.Written by

 Mel Blanc was briefly replaced by Bob Elyea as the voice of Twiki for the first five episodes of the second season.
 After protests from fans, he returned to the role for the rest of the series.
 See more »